Diverse multicultural students celebrating graduation

 One Course at a Time.
 One Credential at a Time.

 In the U.S. higher education system, each course earns 3 to 4 credits.
-Those credits stack into certificates, associate's degrees, and bachelor's degrees.
+Those credits stack into certificates, associate degrees, and bachelor's degrees.
 Start climbing with a single course. every credit moves you forward.

 HS DiplomaFoundation